ALaks96/signalML/README.md

 ## 4\.
 Model fitting

-Although Convolutional Neural Networks are the go to solution for the vast majority of the ML community there seems to be a debate on what type of CNN should be used.
+Although Convolutional Neural Networks are the go-to-solution for the vast majority of the ML community there seems to be a debate on what type of CNN should be used.
 Approaches using Sparse Encoded CNNs, RNNs, transfer learning with VGG or ImageNet can be seen throughout the net and results are mixed.
-In the end, testing these different approaches it seems that a classic CNN with a simple architecture seems to yield the best results.
+In the end, after testing these different approaches it seems that a classic CNN with a simple architecture seems to yield the best results.

 We compile a Keras sequential CNN with 3 recurring blocks of 3 layers: